7oiden/7oiden/README.md

 🔭 Currently I'm working on a air-condition service website coded with Next JS, all while applying for jobs.

+🧔 Check out my portfolio site to learn more about me.

 <hr/>

 > ***If it is not right, do not do it, if it is not true, do not say it.*** -Marcus Aurelius